CFCPalsy: Facial Image Synthesis with Cross-Fusion Cycle Diffusion Model for Facial Paralysis Individuals: Introduction

 Several studies have explored the use of generative adversarial networks (GANs) \cite{GAN} to generate facial paralysis face images \cite{yaotome2019simulation,sakai2021simulation,sajid2018automatic}.
-Although \cite{yaotome2019simulation} successfully utilizes GANs to simulate facial expressions by reconstructing facial images from extracted boundary information, the generated images often lack the fine details necessary for accurate medical diagnosis, especially when there is a significant disparity between the facial features of the patient and the face to be combined with the palsy features.
-Building on this, another study \cite{sakai2021simulation} introduces facial shape normalization to address the unnatural appearance of images resulting from shape differences between the patient and the model.
-While this method improves image realism, it still struggles with capturing complex facial expressions and fine details, limiting its effectiveness in more nuanced diagnostic scenarios.
-In addition, to leverages data augmentation, GANs are also used to improve the performance of convolutional neural networks (CNNs) in grading facial palsy \cite{sajid2018automatic}.
-This approach synthesizes additional face images with varying degrees of facial palsy to combat overfitting and enhance the model's generalization capability.
-However, the synthesized images in this study primarily focus on only these five categories without adequately capturing the full range of facial expressions and subtle asymmetries inherent in real-world cases.
+Although \cite{yaotome2019simulation} effectively employs GANs to simulate facial expressions by reconstructing images from boundary data, the generated images often lack the fine-grained details required for accurate medical diagnosis, especially when significant differences exist between the patient's facial features and the target face incorporating palsy characteristics.
+Building on this, \cite{sakai2021simulation} incorporates facial shape normalization to mitigate unnatural appearances caused by shape differences between patients and models.
+Although this approach enhances image realism, it remains limited in capturing intricate facial expressions and fine details, reducing its utility in nuanced diagnostic cases.
+In addition to employing data augmentation, GANs are utilized to enhance CNN performance in grading facial palsy \cite{sajid2018automatic}.
+By generating face images with varying degrees of palsy, this method mitigates overfitting and improves model generalization.
+However, the synthesized images are limited to five categories, failing to capture the full spectrum of facial expressions and subtle asymmetries observed in real-world cases.

-In this paper, we aim to address the critical need for a comprehensive facial paralysis dataset by synthesizing a large-scale, high-quality dataset.
-The generator is designed to capture a wide range of facial paralysis conditions and able to generate face images with varying degrees of facial paralysis based on a given facial identity image, providing a valuable resource for training ML models with the potential to improve diagnostic accuracy and clinical outcomes.
+This paper addresses the critical need for a comprehensive facial paralysis dataset by synthesizing high-quality images.
+Our generator is designed to capture diverse paralysis conditions, producing face images with varying severity levels based on a given facial identity.
+This dataset serves as a valuable resource for training ML models, with the potential to enhance diagnostic accuracy and improve clinical outcomes.